Henry Watson Fowler* said we should use a colon ‘to deliver the goods that have been invoiced in the preceding words’. So, use them:

 To introduce a list

-‘The Writer does four things: writing, thinking, training and naming.’
+‘The Writer does four things: consultancy, training, naming, and writing.’

 ‘It was a tough job spec: applicants had to have at least three years’ experience and an appreciation of salted caramel ice cream.’